bozhang-hpc/my_personal_website/content/authors/admin/_index.md

 Bo Zhang is a Post-Doctoral Research Associate in the [Scientific Computing and Imaging (SCI) Institute](https://www.sci.utah.edu/) at The University of Utah.
 He received his Ph.D. in Computer Science from The University of Utah in 2024, under the supervision of [Prof. Manish Parashar](https://www.manishparashar.org/).
 He received his bachelor degree in telecommunication engineering from Beijing University of Posts and Telecommunications in 2018.
 His research interests include high-performance computing, extreme-scale data management, in-situ processing and scalable deep learning on supercomputers.
 In the past five years, he mainly worked on the workflow-level I/O abstraction for GPU-dense supercomputers.
 {style="text-align: justify;"}

+Bo is on the academic job market for tenure-track positions starting from Fall 2025.
+Feel free to reach out if your department has open positions.
+{style="text-align: justify; color: red;"}